 Start at home; you may have family members who have invested in machines, weights, mats, balls and other equipment and then abandoned them.
 You can also search or advertise on online sites like Craigslist or Freecycle for equipment that other people no longer want.

 If you need a structured schedule to stay on track or if you aren't sure what you should do when, look online or in an app store.
 Free tools are available for all fitness levels and goals.

 If you tend to get bored with a workout, search out free podcasts, TV shows and online videos or check the library for videos and books.
 You can switch to another program easily as soon as you get tired of your current one, or vary your routines daily to avoid burnout.

 If you're a college student or a high school student taking college classes from a nearby campus, check out the athletic and recreation facilities.
 You may have free or nearly free access to equipment and spaces.
 If you're in high school, check with the coaches and administrators on open gym times, weight room availability and track policies.

 If you find it difficult to stay motivated on your own, consider joining others.
-Check whether school teams and intramural, community and amateur leagues are operating.
+Check whether school teams and intramural, community and amateur leagues are taking new participants.
 Even setting up a virtual competition or partnership can be motivating.